Coaching Women To Improve Their Self-Esteem

 Any of these sound familiar?

-I hate how I feel about myself but I’m stuck with it.
+I sometimes hate how I feel about myself but think I’m stuck with it.

-I am scared of trying because I’ve suffered so many failures.
+I am scared of trying because I’ve suffered so many failures and I have so little confidence in my abilities to succeed.

-All my friends are prettier than I am.
+All my friends are prettier, smarter, happier, more successful than I am.

 When women think poorly of themselves they, unsurprisingly, feel terrible.
 Feeling bad about ourselves informs how we navigate our lives - harmfully affecting the way we treat ourselves and other people and how other people treat us.
 A negative self-image hampers us mentally, physically, socially, emotionally, and spiritually.